PeterDrake/drakepedia/algorithms/algorithmic_strategies.md

 If you are overwhelmed by an algorithmic problem, or find that your thoughts are disorganized, the following checklist may help.

 1. Carefully examine the problem description
-    - What are the inputs, outputs, and (for an absract data type problem) data mutations?
+    - What are the inputs, outputs, and (for an abtsract data type problem) data mutations?
     - Define several test cases, representing all major categories of inputs.
     - What is important to the computation and what can be abstracted away?
-    - Is this identical or similar to another problem for which a solution is known?
+    - Is this problem identical or similar to another problem for which a solution is known?
 1. Devise several plans
     - Apply the approaches above to brainstorm plans.
     - Describe each plan in pseudocode.